Research News - September / October 2021 #5

 June 2021 - Rym SMAÏ

-Rym Smaï is a PhD student at the Laboratoire de Mathématiques d'Avignon, she works on Lorentzian geometry.
+Rym Smaï is a doctoral student at the Laboratoire de Mathématiques d'Avignon, working on Lorentzian geometry.
 This geometry is at the heart of general relativity, introduced by Albert Einstein in 1915.

-Rym Smaï's thesis research focuses on possible mathematical models of physical space-time, and she is particularly interested in describing their causal properties: what is relative to the future/past of an event, trajectories of light photons...
+Rym Smaï's thesis research focuses on possible mathematical models of physical space-time, and she is particularly interested in describing their causal properties: what relates to the future/past of an event, the trajectories of luminous photons, and so on.

 >> Discover his portrait